The Restructuring Review: Luxembourg

 Upon the bankruptcy judgment, the debtor is no longer entitled to administer its assets or dispose of them.
 Any legal actions taken by unsecured creditors against the debtor are suspended.
 Certain preferential creditors are allowed to continue the proceedings they have initiated.
 Creditors benefiting from financial collateral arrangements or set-off and netting arrangements may exercise their rights (see Section II.iv).

-The district court determines a hardening period (or suspect period), which covers the situation where the debtor, before having been declared bankrupt, was unable to meet its financial obligations and during which 'abnormal' transactions performed by the debtor may be declared void.
+The district court determines a hardening period (or suspect period), which covers the situation whereby the debtor, before having been declared bankrupt, was unable to meet its financial obligations and during which 'abnormal' transactions performed by the debtor may be declared void.
 Such clawback actions are discussed below.
 In practice, the district court usually sets the hardening period to the legal maximum of six months prior to the bankruptcy judgment.

-Agreements entered into by the debtor are not automatically terminated, with the exception of intuitu personae agreements, employment agreements and those including an insolvency termination clause.
+Agreements entered into by the debtor are not automatically terminated, with the exception of intuitu personae agreements,23 employment agreements and those including an insolvency termination clause.
 Generally, any business activity of the debtor is stopped, but in certain cases the receiver may decide to continue the business temporarily.

 After bankruptcy proceedings have started, the debtor can propose a composition to its creditors.
 Proposals of composition after bankruptcy proceedings have started are, however, exceptional.